About

 - Days Inactive

 - Days since last bout.
-Triggers inactivity decay in Elo and is a direct feature in the predictor.
+Used as a direct predictor feature and for current-rating freshness.
 Ring rust is real.